opf/openproject/docs/user-guide/activity/README.md

 - Work packages
 - Project attributes

-Additionally, you can choose to included or exclude updates concerning sub-projects.
+Additionally, you can choose to include or exclude updates concerning sub-projects.

 > IMG: Filters